Top-NotchOutdoorSearch

 Top-Notch Outdoor is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.Learn more.

-The EcoFlow 220W Bifacial Portable Solar Panel is our highest output pick, and it scored 88 out of 100 in our testing.
+The EcoFlow 220W Bifacial Portable Solar Panel is our highest output pick, and we rate it 88 out of 100.

 A bifacial panel raises one question.
 How much does that second side really buy you?
-This one answers with 220W on the front and 175W on the rear.
-Set it over the right surface and it out-pulls a plain single-sided panel of the same size.
+EcoFlow rates this one at 220W on the front and 175W on the rear.
+Over the right surface it should out-pull a plain single-sided panel of the same size.
 That is why it earned the output crown here.

 First things first: